 \section{Introduction}

-The ability estimate position is key to most, if not all, robotics application involving mobility.
+The ability to estimate position is key to most, if not all, robotics application involving mobility.
 In this paper we focus on the problem of visual odometry (VO), i.e. relative motion estimation based on visual information.
-This is the corner stone in vision-based SLAM systems, which will be the setting we will demonstrate our work in.
+This is the corner stone in vision-based SLAM systems, like the one we demonstrate our method with.
 As in our previous work, \cite{GCN}, we estimate the motion using only an RGB-D sensor, and our target platform is a drone operating in an indoor environment.
-The RGB-D sensor makes scale directly observable without the need for visual-inertial integration or the computational cost of inferring depth using a neural network as in \cite{Left-right,Single-stereo,SFMLearner}.
-This increases robustness, which is a key property when used on a drone and in particular for indoor environments where the margin for error is small and the there is typically less obvious textures than in outdoor environments.
-Our method is designed to be applicable to any system simply by adding an RGB-D sensor, without the need for complicated calibration and synchronisation routines with additional sensors, such as cameras or IMUs.
+The RGB-D sensor makes scale directly observable without the need for visual-inertial fusion or the computational cost of inferring depth using a neural network as in \cite{Left-right,Single-stereo,SFMLearner}.
+This increases robustness, a key property for a drone.
+In particular, for indoor environments.
+Here the margin for error is small and there is typically less texture than outdoors.
+Our method is designed to be applicable to a system with an RGB-D sensor, without needing complicated calibration and synchronization with other sensors.
 Fusion can instead take place at a lower rate and with less need for precise timing, which, for example, makes integration with the flight control system of a drone simpler.